Frequently Asked Questions

 First off, see a registered dietitian (RD), who is trained in helping people understand how to make smart food choices to manage health conditions, such as CSID.
 Ask your doctor to refer you to an RD who specializes in working with babies and children since their nutrition needs are very different from those of adults.

-Sugar intolerance is due to the lack of enzymes that make digesting two types of sugars – sucrose and maltose – difficult.
+Sugar intolerance is due to the lack of working enzymes, which makes digesting two types of sugars – sucrose and maltose – difficult.
 These sugars are found in processed and natural foods.

 You’ll find helpful information, tips, checklists, and more on this website.
 Get the facts on food groups here.
 Learn how to read a food label here.
 Download a handy take-along grocery store checklist here.